What is Motion?

 The time rate of change of velocity is called acceleration.

 Acceleration can be positive, zero or negative.
-Positive acceleration means velocity increasing with time, zero acceleration means velocity is uniform while negative acceleration (retardation) means velocity is decreasing with time.
+A positive acceleration means velocity increasing with time, zero acceleration means velocity is uniform while negative acceleration (retardation) means velocity is decreasing with time.

-If a particle is accelerated for a time t1 with acceleration a1 and for a time t2 with acceleration a2, then average acceleration
+If a particle is accelerated for a time t1 with acceleration a1 and for a time t2 with acceleration a2.

 1. Displacement – Time Graph

 3. Acceleration – Time Graphs

 If a body starts with velocity (u) and after time t its velocity changes to v, if the uniform acceleration is a and the distance travelled in time t in s, then the following relations are obtained, which are called equations of uniformly accelerated motion.

 (iv) Distance travelled in nth second Sn = u + a / 2(2n – 1)

 If a body moves with uniform acceleration and velocity changes from u to v in a time interval, then the velocity at the midpoint of its path.

 Motion Under Gravity